Part of our series on Security for Medium Businesses.

 Check Your Work

 Note: This website scores indicators of spam differently from other major mail providers, so don’t put too much stock in the numbers.
-Lower is better, but getting all “pass” is the most important.
+Negative is all you really want.

 If these are green and people can get still get your emails, it’s working.